DO’s & MD’s – What’s The Difference?

 Over many years he concluded that these motions were the healing system in action; they were the means by which the innate intelligence of the body was expressing itself in a therapeutic process.
 He called these vital rhythms originating in the central nervous system and permeating throughout the body the Primary Respiratory Mechanism.
 Dr. Sutherland began teaching his Cranial model in the 1940’s and his work has been carried on by his students and their students to this day.

 How Does Osteopathy Heal?

 Many Osteopathic physicians also use Osteopathic Manipulative Therapy (OMT) in their practice as an initial therapy.
-These Osteopaths use their hands treat diseases of the musculoskeletal system and the entire body as well.
+These Osteopaths use their hands to treat diseases of the musculoskeletal system and the entire body as well.
 Some Osteopaths using OMT practice a very traditional form of OMT called Traditional Osteopathic Medicine or Cranial Osteopathy.

 Traditional (Cranial) Osteopaths bring the underlying causes of dis-ease back into balance instead of just providing temporary fixes.
 When Primary Respiration is obstructed or impaired by trauma or injury, symptoms of dis-ease can appear.
 An Osteopath specializing in Cranial therapy has spent many years and hundreds of hours developing their palpation skills to the point that they can help the body’s healing system unblock restrictions in the flow of vital energy using very subtle techniques and through working directly with the Primary Respiratory Mechanism.
 Removing these blockages helps bring you to a healthy and vigorous state.